 - If you drink alcohol daily or have a “nightcap”, stop doing this

-- Stop watching porn or go all the way and quit masturbating completely
+- Stop watching porn or quit masturbating completely

 If you want to become more disciplined, check out my book Self Improvement in Practice.